TykTechnologies/tyk-helm-chart/README.md

 # Tyk Pro for Kubernetes Helm Chart

-This chart provides a full Tyk Installation (API Management Dashboard and API Gateways with Analytics) for Kubernetes with an ingress controller and service-mesh injector.
+This chart provides a full Tyk Installation (API Management Dashboard and API Gateways with Analytics) for Kubernetes.

 This means that a single Tyk installation can be used for both "north-south" inbound traffic from the internet to protect and promote your services, as well as internal east-west traffic, enabling you to secure your services in any way you see fit, including mutual TLS.

 It also means that you can bring the full features set of the Tyk API Gateway to your internal and external services from a single control plane.

-## Important things to remember: Nodes are Segmented

-This Helm chart installs Tyk as a *segmented* Gateway service with an external load balancer, this means that the gateways that get deployed are tagged with the `ingress` tag.
-Tagged gateways like this will only load APIs that have also been tagged as `ingress`.

-The reason gateways are sharded is so that the dashboard and the Tyk K8s controller can target different services to different gateways, i.e. services that are exposed to the internet should be routed in the `ingress` gateways, while service-mesh sidecars need to handle private service definitions which are created programmatically, and should not be loaded into the public-facing gateways.

 **Prerequisites**